 - We are learners

-At the beginning of each year the expectations are discussed with students so that they are understood by all.
+At the beginning of each year the expectations are discussed with learners so that they are understood by all.
 This way responsibility for actions can be fostered.
-Students also engage in lessons that teach the positive and appropriate behaviour choices for each expectation.
+Learners also engage in lessons that teach the positive and appropriate behaviour choices for each expectation.

 - Time out

 - Restorative chat

 - Carrying out an action that repairs the relationship